 measurements taken by the Clementine

-corresponds to nearside maria (see map).
-The lunar meteorite
+~19% FeO corresponds to nearside maria (see map).
+The lunar meteorite data

-lunar meteorites ("feldspathic" breccias in the List) together provide us with a better estimate of
+feldspathic lunar meteorites together provide us with a better estimate of

-the composition and mineralogy of the typical highlands surface than
+the composition and mineralogy of the typical highlands surface than we were

-are different from any collected on the Apollo and Russian Luna
+basalts that are different from any collected on the Apollo and Russian Luna

 Anagrams for Lunar Meteorite